How the Wirecard scandal happened: Case study

 To the very end, the AI algorithms suggested that the risk of fraud at Wirecard remained high.

 To the very end, the AI algorithms suggested that the risk of fraud at Wirecard remained high.
-The accounting manipulation risk score for 2018, the final year that the company published in accounts, was 53% - very high for such a large cap company.
+The accounting manipulation risk score for 2018, the final year that the company published in accounts, was 53% - in the 75th percentile globally and very high for such a large cap company.

-Figure 4 shows an excerpt from the full report for Wirecard from its 2018 accounts.
-Many of the risk signals from 2012 remain, notably those relating to working capital, growth, asset quality, gearing, margin and corporate governance.
+Figure 7 shows the summary of key risk signals in the Wirecard's risk report for 2018.
+Many of the risk signals from 2012 remain, notably those relating to margin signals, growth signals, asset quality, accruals and working capital.

 The AI fraud-detection software identified Wirecard as a highly dubious prospect from the moment it listed